Alyssa Salemi

 It is also interesting to draw attention to the vast amount of diversity on the campus.
 UIC's fifteen different colleges attract people of all interests and backgrounds.
 While exploring the residence halls, I was greeted with many examples of cultural diversity.
 Leslie Padilla's blog post entitled "English 160 Writing Project 1" describes her experience as she walks down Halsted Street.
 She explains her encounters with two different students that both have different reasons for being in the same place, one for athletic and one for social reasons.
 This University caters to student's academic and

 social needs.
-These examples support a section of UIC's mission statement that declares UIC's mission is "To provide a wid
+These examples support a section of UIC's mission statement that declares UIC's mission is "To provide a wide range of students with the educational opportunity only a leading research university can offer."

 The University of Illinois in Chicago is a well rounded school.
 It offers many opportunities for its students to grow and learn in an enriching environment.
 The struggles first year students face while trying to navigate around the buildings seem to subside quickly.
 Having been a student at UIC for five weeks now I can say that I truly feel advantaged to have such a historically rich neighborhood surrounding me and to be able to learn from all the different cultures clustered here.